 Learn more about using Idaho's homestead exemption in bankruptcy.

 The motor vehicle exemption ensures that filers can get to work, school, and other places after bankruptcy.
 You'll be able to protect up to $10,000 in a motor vehicle. (§ 11-605(3).)
 Find out more about the motor vehicle exemption.

 If you have something you'd like to keep that isn't covered by an exemption, the wildcard can help.
 A debtor can exempt up to $1,500 of any tangible personal property of the debtor's choice (no real estate or nontangible property interests). (§11-605(10).)

 These are additional types of property you'll be able to protect.

 The District of Idaho has three offices.
-Your case gets assigned to a court based on your county of residence.
-Please contact one of the offices below for further guidance.
+Your case gets assigned to a court based on your county of residence during the 180 days before filing (or the last 91 days if you've lived in more than one place).
+Contact one of the offices below for further guidance.

 550 W. Fort Street, St. 400